What is Colombia known for?

 This vast, 150-square-kilometer protected area in the north of Colombia has stunning beaches and a thick rainforest that you can explore on your own.

-Once in the Tayrona national park, you should spend one or more nights.
+Once in the Tayrona National Park, you should spend one or more nights.
 There are a few hotels and places for camping.
 Not all beaches are safe for swimming because some have strong currents that make it dangerous to get in.
-You can swim in the rivers that come from the mountain.
+You can swim in the rivers that come from the mountains.

 13# Multi-day hike to the Lost City